- 10+ Guests Price as advertised*

 Lunch | Social Hour | Dinner

 Scratch baked goods and fresh fruit parfaits await you this morning as you soak in the last moments of the tranquil Edenwild.
 After breakfast you'll saddle up to spend the day riding on gentle roads to explore rolling farmland and oceanside routes, all with stunning views, and perhaps you will spot an eagle or two soaring above.
-Lopez offers the flattest terrain of the trip, so enjoy these roads as you loop back around to Lopez Village for a lunch of your choosing from the cafes in town.
-After lunch you'll head to the ferry landing to board a boat bound for Orcas Island.
+Lopez offers the flattest terrain of the trip, so enjoy these roads as you loop back around to Lopez Village.
+Lunch today will be a signature Trek Travel picnic, including local specialties.
+Afterwards, you'll head to the ferry landing to board a boat bound for Orcas Island.
 Once on Orcas, you'll shuttle to the Outlook Inn where you can explore the waterfront village of Eastsound or relax in the gardens in one of the many Adirondack chairs.
 Tonight, you will walk to Hogstone’s Wood Oven for a delightful meal at this small, highly acclaimed eatery.
 Enjoy dishes prepared by chef Jay Blackinton that showcase local foods in creative, delicious ways.

 Lopez Island Loop with Ferry Landing Extension